-How To Use The Silhouette Studio Test Cut to Find Your Ideal Cut Settings
+How To Test Cut in Silhouette Studio & Find Your Ideal Cut Settings

-If you own a Silhouette Cameo 1, 2, or 3 you probably know that you posses a very powerful machine that can cut all kinds of materials.
+If you own a Silhouette Cameo 1, 2, or 3 you probably know that you possess a very powerful machine that can cut all kinds of materials.
 Basically the crafting door is wide open and waiting for you to get creative.
 Whether you craft for business or pleasure, heat transfer vinyl is a useful material.
 Customizing textiles with logos, names, and images is simple with HTV.
-All you need is your Silhouette Cameo, Siser HTV, and either a home iron or heat press.
+All you need is your Silhouette Cameo, Siser® HTV, and either a home iron or heat press.
 A home iron is great for general crafting, but if you want to start selling your items we definitely recommend investing in a heat press.

-Place The HTV Glossy Side Down and Matte Side Up
+Place HTV Glossy Side Down and Matte Side Up

 The shiny side of the material is the clear carrier.
 The carrier holds the heat transfer vinyl pieces in place so they’re always properly aligned.
 The carrier side goes face down on the cutting mat because we need it to stay intact for heat application.
 So the duller, adhesive side of the material is the side that gets cut.
 During heat application the carrier side will be face up.
 This is why you must always mirror your image and text in your designs before cutting.

 Align and Load Cutting Mat

 Use The Test Cut Function in Silhouette Studio

 Conveniently, Silhouette Studio has a test cut feature.
 To find this tool you’ll have to go to the Send window and select Heat Transfer (Smooth, Flocked, or Glitter depending on what you’re working with.)
 After selecting the material type, you can adjust the Blade, Speed, and Force settings if necessary.
 If you find yourself consistently changing these settings to our recommendations, know that you have the option to save those settings and label them “EasyWeed” for example.

 Unload the Cutting Mat